Table of Contents

 In the year of 2014 two separate scientific studies that utilized the results of the “whole genome sequencing” of today’s dogs and wolves, combined with radiocarbon dating, and the scientific evaluation and re-calibration of a wolf’s mutation rate to reveal that the genetic divergence of today’s domestic dogs from grey wolves began between 40,000 to 27,000 years ago.

-Timeline of Dog Domestication via Their Interaction with Humans
+Dog Domestication Timeline via Their Interaction with Humans

 4 Million Years Ago: